YuehWenn/HSR-Fix/README.md

 EN | [中文](README_zh-CN.md)

 # A 3Dmigoto general vb merge and split tool.
-Designed for object-oriented 3dmigoto mod developer, easier to test and debug.
+Designed for shader hackers, easier to test and debug.

-And it can be compatible with many games with very little modification required.
+And it can be compatible with many games with minimum modification required.

 (This tool is still in public beta test developing)
 # Environment